eugene-sy/eugene-sy.github.io/_posts/2017-07-02-logging-in-a-microservices-environment.md

 Another, small but important detail, that can be overlooked is log levels definition.
 Ideally, it should be consistent, for example, it might be defined implicitly with `ENVIRONMENT` environment variables or explicitly with `LOG_LEVEL`.
 Values of the variable must be consistent too.
 It's confusing when some parts of application use numbers as configuration options, other different variants of spelling of words.

 ## Development, Debugging and Disaster Recovery

+It's not very important to follow this steps while the application is in a development stage, but it can dramatically enhance an experience of operating the application in production.

+It's common to have limited logging enabled for applications in production mode, and excesive logging for development.
+It makes sense because logging affects performance.
+But, what if you want temporary increase the level of detail for given service?
+For that case an HTTP endpoint can be built in the application.
+The other scenario can be followed if the application uses configuration storage solution, like [Zookeeper](https://zookeeper.apache.org/) or [etcd](https://coreos.com/etcd/), the log level setting can be stored there and changed when needed.

+With an ability to change log level on the fly, it becomes easier to debug problems in the production envirionment, but the process it still manual.
+What about automating it?
+Depending on the solution used for the application and other services in the infrastructure, there are different choices to automate.
+One will be to set up counters in configuration storage and increased log level can be set when the counter exceeds given number (also configurable).
+Another approach is to write an application that monitors the behavior of infrastructure and turns on the excessive logging with a number of rules.
+When established, along with monitoring and alerting system, it becomes a powerful tool to prevent and overcome disasters in the application.

+## Conclusion

+Logging might seem to be the least important thing compared to business needs and feature requests from the customers.
+But still, it is very important.
+And depending on the time, when a company will start to implement it in more correct and robust way the costs of the process will differ dramatically.
+Start the process as early as you can to save effort and time in future.